AWARDS AND ACHIEVEMENTS

 Royal Historical Society

-Elected for my contributions to History.
+Elected for contributions to the field of History.

 early career research associateship (2023-26)